AriFordsham/GHCWiki/status/may08.md

 - **Impredicative polymorphism**.
 We are not happy with GHC's current implementation of impredicative polymorphism, which is rather complicated and ad hoc.
 Dimitrios (with Simon and Stephanie) wrote a paper about a new and better approach: "[ FPH : First-class Polymorphism for Haskell](http://research.microsoft.com/%7Esimonpj/papers/boxy)".
 At the same time, Daan Leijen has been working on his closely-related design: "[ Flexible types: robust type inference for first-class polymorphism](http://research.microsoft.com/users/daan/pubs.html)".
 Daan's design has a much simpler implementation, in exchange for an (arguably) less-predictable specification.
 Which of these two should we implement?
 Let us know!

 - **External Core**.
-Tim Chevalier has been working on making GHC emit External Core that can be correctly parsed, typechecked, and interpreted by a separate Haskell program.
-This isn't the same as the ability to round-trip External Core back into GHC, but it's a big step forward from the bit-rotted state into which External Core had fallen.
+Tim Chevalier has updated the External Core format to incorporate type equality coercions and other recent GHC changes, as well as extending the stand-alone External Core tools (a parser, typechecker and interpreter that can be built separately from GHC) to handle this new format.
+As of now, it's only possible to use GHC's front-end to pipe External Core into other back-end tools -- GHC still cannot read in External Core that was produced by other tools (or itself).
+But, this is an improvement over the bit-rotted state into which External Core had fallen.

 ## Nested data parallelism